tphan022/rshell/README.md

 `-e` can be replaced with the other two flags and the brackets **need** to have spacing between the arguments otherwise the command breaks.

+The third built in is the precedence operators.
+The precedence operator is implemented through parentheses ( ).
+It is used to change the precedence of the returns of chains of connectors and commands.

+This is an example of using parentheses:

+	(echo Dogs && echo Cats) || (echo Corgis && echo Garfield)

+This would output:

+	Dogs
+	Cats

+It treats whatever is inside the parentheses as a single command.
+So when the two commands in the parentheses executes correctly it will not run (echo Corgis && echo Garfield).
+If the two commands failed then the program will run (echo Corgis && echo Garfield).

 ## Bugs
 * A current bug is that # will only work if it is not connected to any argument so that: